mikalhart/Glowing-Puck-Network/ReadMe.md

 The Pucks are built to operate in two different modes.
 As table ornaments, they are mostly asleep/inert, running off battery power and invisibly awakening every minute or so to check for special messages.

 At the predetermined time, the speaker (or someone in the audience) quietly enables a special 2.4GHz "Hot Spot" on her smartphone.
 This is the signal to begin.
-When the Pucks next wake from sleep and detect the new WiFi SSID **wedding-fireworks**, they know to begin the spectacular Glow.
+When the Pucks next wake from sleep and detect WiFi SSID **wedding-fireworks**, they know to begin the spectacular Glow.

 The Pucks Glow for as long as that special WiFi SSID is enabled.
 Once it disappears, they resume their semi-dormant state.